 Counseling interns whose field placement sites are located in Ohio and bill clients for the counseling intern's services must register with the Ohio CSWMFT Board as Counselor Trainees (CT).
 Application is made electronically through the Board's website.
-It is the intern's responsibility to monitor his or her own CT status.
-If an intern allows his or her CT status to lapse and his or her agency continues to bill clients for the intern's services, both the intern and the agency may be charged with illegal practice.
-It is solely the intern's responsibility to comply with rules governing the practice of counseling.
+It is the intern's responsibility to monitor their own CT status.
+If an intern allows CT status to lapse and the placement agency continues to bill clients for the intern's responsibility to comply with rules governing the practice of counseling.